jjberg2/PolygenicAdaptationCode/README.md

 null.cycles: number of batches of null genetic values to calculated to get the null distributions.

-load.cov.matrix: if set to TRUE, the program will check in the folder path/Output for a file called "uncenteredcovmat.Rdata", which may have been generated in a previous run of the program.
+load.cov.matrix: if set to TRUE, the program will check in the folder path/Output for a file called "uncenteredcovmat.Rdata", which may have been generated in a previous run of the program ('path' here represents the path given as a part of the function call).
 If the file is present, it is read in, and calculation of the covariance matrix is skipped.
 If absent, or if the value of FALSE, the covariance matrix is calculated as normal.

 sim.null: if FALSE, the an analytical p-value is obtained for the Qx statistic only by comparing to the relevant Chi^2 distribution.
 Analytical p-values not currently available for other statistics, but in some cases they can be easily implemented, so it's on the TODO list.